 3. Vaccinated Dogs Only

-Some vaccinations like rabies may even be required by law.
+Many dog parks state a requirement for pets to be appropriately vaccinated to prevent the spread of transmissible diseases.
+Some vaccinations, like rabies, may even be required by law.
 This will keep your dog and other dogs safe, and protect your pup if he meets some wildlife friends or finds some roadkill that looks tasty.

 It's also recommended not to take a sick dog to the dog park.
 If your dog is feeling under the weather, it's safer for him and other dogs to stay home and allow your dog to recover.